MYanello/bank-app/README.md

   - The memory and pod will be wiped every 8 hours since this is a demo
 - Container built using a Github action
 ### TODO
-- Fix tests to use the in memory database correctly and not the production db
+- Fix tests to use the in memory database correctly and not create a new sqlite file to use every time
+  - Ran out of time a bit on the testing but wanted to get something to show here
 - Add user management
 - Improve yields caching logic
   - Precache x years on startup